Saving data

-The main benefit of using
+The main benefit of using the

-persistentState hooks rather than a regular
+PersistentState plugin hooks rather than the regular

-LocalStorage API is that it ensures separation of data stored by multiple Handsontable instances.
+localStorage API is that it ensures separation of data stored by multiple Handsontable instances.
 For example, if you have two or more instances of Handsontable on one page, data saved by one instance will be inaccessible to the second instance.
 Those two instances can store data under the same key, and no data would be overwritten.